mezzario/color-math/README.md

 # color-math
-ColorMath is an interpreter which is very similar to ordinary calculator, but instead of numbers it mainly operates with colors.
+ColorMath is a parser which is very similar to ordinary calculator, but instead of numbers it mainly operates with colors.

 ### Install
 `npm i color-math -S`